 New Zealand Destination Guide

 There are numerous New Zealand tours to choose from.
-Fly in to Auckland and join the Auckland Whale and Dolphin safari, which will take you out of the city and on to the high seas to witness some of New Zealand's most beautiful creatures in their natural habitat.
+Fly in to Auckland and join the Auckland Whale and Dolphin safari, which will take you out of the city and onto the high seas to witness some of New Zealand's most beautiful creatures in their natural habitat.

-At Te Papa Tongarewa Museum in Wellington, you can see the skeleton of Phar Lap, experience an earthquake simulator and examine well-preserved examples of Maori treasures such as traditional and contemporary wood carvings, clothing and weaponry.
+At Te Papa Tongarewa Museum in Wellington, you can see the skeleton of Phar Lap, experience an earthquake simulator and examine well-preserved examples of Maori treasures such as wood carvings, clothing and weaponry.

-If you're not into sports, you might prefer visiting some of the breathtaking locations used in Peter Jackson's Lord of the Rings movies, with film-based tours now one of the most popular things to do in New Zealand.
+If you prefer a more leisurely pace, you might consider visiting some of the breathtaking locations used in Peter Jackson's Lord of the Rings and Hobbit movies, with film-based tours now one of the most popular things to do in New Zealand.